yoshitianyi/devops-knowledge-portfolio/README.md

 ## TODO List

 * Finish adding emojis
-* Restructure the categories
+* Finish restructuring the categories
-* Link to related resources
-* Add the policy of selection
+* Specify the policy of selection
 * Add reasons of the recommendation